Push-forwards for Witt groups of schemes: Witt groups

 We may thus think of the triangulated category with duality $(D_{b,c}(X),\dual_K,\bid_K)$ as being restricted from $(D(X),\dual_K,\bid_K)$ or from $(D_{qc}(X),\dualq_K,\bidq_K)$, both structures coinciding on $D_{b,c}(X)$.

-\begin{rema} In \cite{Balmer00}, all dualities considered are strict, \ie{} they strictly commute with the suspension, but this assumption is only there for simplicity.
+\begin{rema} In \cite{Balmer00}, all dualities considered are strict, \ie\ they strictly commute with the suspension, but this assumption is only there for simplicity.
 Instead, in \cite[Def.
-2.1.1]{Calmes08_pre}, we only assume commutativity up to a natural isomorphism, and all theorems in \cite{Balmer00} are still true in this more general situation. \end{rema}
+2.1.1]{Calmes09}, we only assume commutativity up to a natural isomorphism, and all theorems in \cite{Balmer00} are still true in this more general situation. \end{rema}

 \begin{rema} Recall (see e.g. \cite[Def.
-10.5.1]{Weibel94}) that for a left exact functor $f$ between exact categories, despite the standard notation $Rf$ the right derived functor really is a couple $(Rf,s)$ with $s:qf \to (Rf) q$ and $q$ the morphism form the homotopy category to the derived category.
-It is only the couple $(Rf,s)$ which is unique up to unique isomorphism and therefore deserves being called {\it the} right derived functor.
+10.5.1]{Weibel94}) that for a left exact functor $f$ between exact categories, the right derived functor really is a couple $(\Rf,s)$ with $s:qf \to (\Rf) q$ and $q$ the morphism from the homotopy category to the derived category.
+It is only the couple $(\Rf,s)$ which is unique up to unique isomorphism and therefore deserves being called {\it the} right derived functor, despite the standard abbreviated notation $\Rf$.
 Consequently, the various derived functors, for example $\RHom(-,K)$ (used to define the duality) and $\Rf_*$ (used below to define the push-forward) together with all the morphisms of functors defining the symmetric monoidal structure can be considered as abstract exact functors and morphisms of exact functors.
-With them, it is possible to define coherent Witt groups and push-forwards by the methods discussed in this article, since these methods only involve the abstract triangulated categories and functors (the framework of \cite{Calmes08_pre}).
+With them, it is possible to define coherent Witt groups and push-forwards by the methods discussed in this article, since these methods only involve the abstract triangulated categories and functors, \ie\ the framework of \cite{Calmes09}.
 But as such, there is no uniqueness of all these constructions.
-It is only if we keep (as extra data) all the structural morphisms of the derived functors (the $s$ part of the couples), and thus the relationship between the symmetric monoidal closed structure on $K(X)$ and the one on $D(X)$, that the whole derived construction becomes unique, up to unique isomorphism, and thus the induced dualities, pull-backs and push-forwards. \end{rema}
+It is only if we keep as extra data all the structural morphisms of the derived functors (the $s$ part of the couples), and thus the relationship between the closed symmetric monoidal structure on $K(X)$ and the one on $D(X)$, that the whole derived construction becomes unique up to unique isomorphism, thus in particular the induced dualities, pull-backs and push-forwards. \end{rema}